Taoshif1/Internet-Management-System-in-Java/README.md

 🔹 AI-powered usage predictions
 🔹 Mobile-friendly version

-🤝 Contributing
-Want to contribute?
-Feel free to fork this repo, make improvements, and submit a pull request! 🚀
+🤝 Want to contribute?
+Feel free to fork this repo, make improvements and submit a pull request! 🚀

 📩 Contact
 👤 Gazi Taoshif